“Burning Mouth Syndrome (BMS) is a painful condition

 “Anyone can have BMS, but it is more common in middle-aged or older people going through menopause (‘the change’)”.7

-In Burning Mouth: Overview – Is Burning Mouth Syndrome More Common In Certain People? the Cleveland Clinic note:
+In Burning Mouth: Overview – Who Is Most At Risk for Burning Mouth Syndrome? the Cleveland Clinic note:

-“Burning mouth is most common in people in postmenopause who are over 60 years old.
-This is because reduced estrogen levels cause decreased taste bud sensitivity”.8
+“Burning mouth is most common in postmenopausal people over 60.
+That’s because lower estrogen levels cause decreased taste bud sensitivity”.8

 Diagnosis